Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Shanghai and Mumbai.
+To all the kids in Lyon and New York.

 I'm losing my edge.